 Frequently reported symptoms include persistent coughing, moderate fever, general fatigue or exhaustion, shortness of breath, chest pain, heart palpitations, headaches, concentration problems, muscle pain, digestive problems, skin rashes and metabolic symptoms.

-The exact cause of these persistent symptoms is not yet clear; cardiological (heart), neurological (nerves), pulmonary (lungs), renal (kidneys) or metabolic factors are suspected to play a role and may be triggered by the viral infection or the immune response to it.
+The exact cause of these persistent symptoms is not yet clear; cardiological (heart), endothelial (blood vessels), pulmonary (lungs), neurological (nerves), renal (kidneys) or metabolic factors are suspected to play a role and may be triggered by the viral infection or the immune response to it.
 Repeated occurrence and subsiding of the symptoms is also frequently reported.
 Some researchers suspect that auto-immune reactions may play a role in long covid.

 Some affected persons, including young people from around 30 years of age, report significant restrictions in their everyday life, such as exhaustion after climbing stairs or extended walks, as well as psychological effects such as despair or depression.

 One to two months after coronavirus infection, symptomatic Swiss army recruits (median age 21 years) still showed a reduction of up to 20% in their maximum lung performance.
 The cause for such a reduction in lung performance likely is covid-induced pneumonia.

 Initial studies found involvement of the heart muscle (myocarditis) in a considerable proportion of mild and moderate covid cases.
 People with persistent chest pain or other persistent or new symptoms are therefore advised to consult a doctor for an assessment.

 The so-called post-viral syndrome or post-viral fatigue is already known from other viral infections, including severe influenza (flu).
 The involvement of the heart muscle is also known from strong and pandemic influenza.
-The occurrence of post-acute covid is therefore not surprising or unusual, but it is nevertheless quite widespread and must be taken seriously.
+The occurrence of post-acute covid is therefore not surprising or unusual, but it is nevertheless quite widespread and must be taken very seriously.